konsaranto/phantom/README.md

 * After delivering the payload:
 	1. Execute phantom-firewall as root, so it can modify the firewall rules.
-	2. Create an ncat process listening at the 2nd-port. (use the -k flag to accept multiple connections)
+	2. Create a ncat process listening at the 2nd-port. (use the -k flag to accept multiple connections)

 ## Order of closing